hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

 When you have finished editing and think that the task is complete, save any remaining edits with your editing programme, then return to the Tasking Manager.

 + Add comments to the box detailing what you achieved and more importantly, what you are not certain of.
 For example; "Complete as far as I can see, but there is cloud covering the top right corner of the task & I cannot see to trace this area".
-+ Click on the "Mark as Mapped" button, and your work is ready for review.
++ Click on the "Mark as Completely Mapped" button, and your work is ready for review.

 ##### Marking a Task as Bad Imagery